MxFox555/Images_To_TTS/README.md

 There is a more comprehensive walkthrough in the files

-Download the ready to go zip file from [HERE](https://github.com/MxFox555/Images_To_TTS/releases/download/Release/Release.zip) to get started.
+Download the ready to go zip file from [HERE](https://github.com/MxFox555/Images_To_TTS/releases/download/Release/Release.zip).
+Compiled with PyInstaller.

 ## What it needs
 Everything it needs is inside.
 It uses the Tesseract OCR letter recognition application and the python ttsx3 module